angular/angular/aio/content/guide/deprecations.md

 ### `<template>` tag

-The `<template>` tag was deprecated in v4 to avoid colliding with the DOM's element of the same name \(such as when using web components\).
+The `<template>` tag was deprecated in v4 to avoid colliding with a DOM element of the same name \(such as when using web components\).
 Use `<ng-template>` instead.
 For more information, see the [Ahead-of-Time Compilation](guide/aot-compiler) guide.

 <a id="ngmodel-reactive"></a>

-### ngModel with reactive forms
+### `ngModel` with reactive forms

-Support for using the `ngModel` input property and `ngModelChange` event with reactive form directives has been deprecated in Angular v6 and will be removed in a future version of Angular.
+Support for using the `ngModel` input property and `ngModelChange` event with reactive form directives has been deprecated in Angular v6 and can be removed in a future version of Angular.

 Now deprecated: